-There will be four short extra-credit opportunities in this course, corresponding to each of the four lecture exams.
+There will be four short extra-credit opportunities in this course in which students are asked to read and evaluate the primary literature related to course material, corresponding to each of the four lecture exams.
+Each opportunity will be worth a maximum of 0.5% of the final course grade.
 More information regarding these assignments and their due dates will be available on the Canvas course site.
 No individualized extra credit opportunities will be available.